Nuclear power in Slovakia: Future development

-A proposal was put forward in February 2023 for permission to build unit 5 at Bohunice.
+A proposal was put forward in February 2023 for permission to build unit 6 at Bohunice.
 The new reactor has an expected output of 1,200 megawatts.
 The utility Slovenske Elektrarne is the commissioner.

 In July 2023 an agreement with Westinghouse was signed on the potential deployment of its AP1000 and AP300 small modular reactors in Slovakia.

 In 2024, Slovakia approved plans for a new Nuclear reactor at the Jaslovské Bohunice site.
 The proposed unit, with a capacity of up to 1,200 MW, aims to enhance energy security and self-sufficiency.
 The government is working on a comprehensive plan to outline suppliers, timelines, and financing by October 2024.
 Potential international partners, including South Korea, France, and the United States, are being considered for the project.
 Prime Minister Robert Fico has already engaged in discussions with South Korean officials to explore cooperation.
 This project reflects Slovakia's ongoing commitment to nuclear energy.

 In 2025 it was announced that the Westinghouse AP1000 nuclear reactor would be the best option but final decisions has not been made yet.
 To this day Westinghouse Electric Company is negotiating with Slovakian side about future realisation of new nuclear block at Bohunice Nuclear Power Plant.
-This project is named as "Novy Jadrový Zdroj" in English: New Nuclear Energy Source.
+This project is named "Nový Jadrový Zdroj" in English: New Nuclear Energy Source.
 It is estimated that the new reactor would start its energy production in 2040s.